srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     chmod 700 certGen.sh
     ```

     These helper scripts are being downloaded from the `Azure/azure-iot-sdk-c` open source project hosted on Github.
 This is an open source project that's a part of the Azure IoT SDK.
-The `certGen.sh` helper script will help demonstrate the purpose of CA Certificates without diving into the specifics of OpenSSL configuration that's outside the scope of this unit.
+The `certGen.sh` helper script will help demonstrate the purpose of CA Certificates without diving into the specifics of OpenSSL configuration that's outside the scope of this lab.

-    For additional instructions on using this helper script, and for instructions on how to use PowerShell instead of Bash, please see this link: <https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md>
+    For additional instructions on using this helper script, and for instructions on how to use PowerShell instead of Bash, please see this link: [https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md](https://github.com/Azure/azure-iot-sdk-c/blob/master/tools/CACertificates/CACertificateOverview.md)

     > [!WARNING] Certificates created by this helper script **MUST NOT** be used for Production.
 They contain hard-coded passwords ("*1234*"), expire after 30 days, and most importantly are provided for demonstration purposes to help you quickly understand CA Certificates.
 When building products against CA Certificates, you'll need to use your own security best practices for certificate creation and lifetime management.